“You can do this!”

 On your mark

 Beef tri-tip has been popularized in recent years and the price has climbed upward as a result–it is worthwhile shopping around.
 More and more markets feature the cut either whole or at least large enough to serve as a roast–“peeled” (trimmed) or “unpeeled” (untrimmed).
-We were fortunate to find the unpeeled version on sale at $3/lb after the Independence Day weekend.
+We were fortunate to find the unpeeled version on sale at $3.27/lb. in mid March.

 Above: whole, unpeeled, from the underside.